Prevailing Wage and Davis-Bacon Compliance in Rhode Island

 What is the Rhode Island Prevailing Wage Law?

-The Rhode Island Prevailing Wage Law requires contractors and subcontractors working on state or local public works projects to pay workers no less than the prevailing wage rates determined by the Rhode Island Department of Labor and Training (DLT).
-The law applies to projects that cost $1,000 or more.
+R.I.
+Gen. Laws § 37-13 requires contractors and subcontractors on state or municipal public works projects to pay workers no less than the prevailing wage rates established by the Rhode Island Department of Labor and Training (DLT).
+The law applies to projects funded by state or municipal money exceeding $1,000.
+DLT bases Rhode Island rates on federal Davis-Bacon determinations published on SAM.gov.

 How are prevailing wage rates determined in Rhode Island?